rauhul/ece411/documents/PROGRESS_REPORT.md

 - Rauhul wrote the test cases, updated the pipeline for new instructions, implemented the caches, and tested everything
 - Kyung Jae worked on the data forwarding diagram and how it will into the pipeline for the next checkpoint

+## Checkpoint 3
+Mar 19, 2018 – Apr 8, 2018

+We updated the pipeline to detect and handle control, data, and structural hazards.
+We also refactored the cache design so the number of lines and associativity can be chosen during module instantiation.
+As a result the d_cache is been expanded to contain 8 cache lines with 4-way set associativity.
+Additionally, we have added a unified L2 cache with 8 cache lines with 8-way set associativity.

+We also refactored the way stalls and resets are propogated through the pipeline.
+We now use a (purely combinational) stall arbiter to take pipeline control requests from the various subcomponents that can modify the pipeline's execution and based on preassigned priority/exclusivity propgate those signals to the pipeline.

+During this checkpoint, we used all the tests from previous checkpoints as regression tests.
+We also identified the locations in the checkpoint 3 code, that would cause issues in checkpoint 2 pipeline and used them as small unit tests for our checkpoint 3 implementation.

+- Rauhul redesigned the caches for parameterized instantiation, implemented the control hazard detection, implemented data forwarding, redeisgned the pipeline control propogation, created the branch prediction/eviction write buffer/performance counters design diagrams, and tested everything
+- Kyung Jae started the data forwarding logic